mr-narender/animeTriviaQuiz/README.md

 * **Verdict**<br>The overall functionality of the game has not been affected and this bug is not high on the priority list.
 I shall return to it later on.

+### Quiz page is not responsive on narrow screens

+* **Bug**<br>On screens with narrow width (<320px) like Galaxy Fold and iPhone 5/SE, the page is not responsive in that the top and bottom of the page is cut off.
+It also does not allow scrolling when this is the case.

+* **Fix**<br>I shall return to it later.

+* **Verdict**<br>The game works on all other devices I tested it on.
+It just is not reponsive on the Galaxy Fold and iPhone 5/SE so I would recommend users use other devices, if not a different mobile, a computer or tablet.
+It will be fixed later on since it is not much of a priority and there is a lack of time.

 ## Deployment
 ---
 This project was deployed via GitHub by executing the following steps.
 After writing the code, committing and pushing it to GitHub: